seance/paraverse/pages/characters.md

 - Skills may gain a maximum of `+5 XP` bonus
 - Bonuses to other life path `d4` checks have maximum `+1`

+The [Half Round Up](quests-and-experience#half-round-up) rule is suspended during the life path process.

 #### Place of Origin

 ![Place of Origin](../assets/lifepath/origin.png)